nfox18212/nfox18212.github.io/src/data/datastructures.md

 The rcdTable is a lookup table that converts relative directions to the absolute, cardinal directions.
 Relative directions are what the player inputs, up down left right from the w, a, s, and d keys.
 Because what cell the player will move to when inputting a direction will change based on orientation, having some form of absolute direction to use as a stable index is vital.

+## Cells

+The cells table is a list of every cell ID in the adjacency list, in order.
+There are no associated subroutines that manipulate it directly, but it is used by the routine to fill the board with random colors.

+## Player Data

+This is a word stored in memory declared in lab_7.s.
+It contains basic information about the state of the player.
+The most-significant byte contains the player's orientation; the second most significant byte contains the player's current color; and the last two bytes contain the player's current position as a cell ID.